Nifilat/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - Returns a pointer to the allocated memory
 - if malloc fails, the malloc_checked function should cause normal process termination with a status value of 98

-[1-strdup.c](./1-strdup.c) - Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+[1-string_nconcat.c](./1-string_nconcat.c) - Write a function that concatenates two strings.

-- Prototype: char *\_strdup(char *str);
+- Prototype: char *string_nconcat(char *s1, char \*s2, unsigned int n);
-- The \_strdup() function returns a pointer to a new string which is a duplicate of the string str.
-Memory for the new string is obtained with malloc, and can be freed with free.
+- The returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, and null terminated
-- Returns NULL if str = NULL
+- If the function fails, it should return NULL
-- On success, the \_strdup function returns a pointer to the duplicated string.
-It returns NULL if insufficient memory was available
+- If n is greater or equal to the length of s2 then use the entire string s2

-FYI: The standard library provides a similar function: strdup.
-Run man strdup to learn more.
+- if NULL is passed, treat it as an empty string

 [2-str_concat.c](./2-str_concat.c) - Write a function that concatenates two strings.